-An Overview of CEFR Levels
+An Overview Of CEFR Levels In IELTS

 |Candidates belonging to this CEFR level have a basic understanding of a certain language.
-They are aware of the commonly used phrases, can introduce themselves and can describe where they reside.
-However, they face difficulty in understanding the language unless spoken at a slower pace and might require help.
+They know the commonly used phrases, can introduce themselves and describe where they reside.
+However, they face difficulty understanding the language unless spoken slower and might require help.

 |Learners in the A2 CEFR level can easily communicate and understand daily expressions and answer routine questions without difficulty.

-|Independent User||B1- Intermediate||Those falling in this CEFR level are slightly advanced than candidates of level A. They can communicate relevantly easily than those in the previous level.
-Candidates of the B1 level can travel easily communicate their needs with ease and also form well-structured sentences.
-They are able to express and communicate their views and opinions in a better manner.
+|Those falling in this CEFR level are slightly more advanced than candidates of level A. They can communicate relevantly more easily than those in the previous level.
+Candidates of the B1 level can travel easily, communicate their needs with ease, and also form well-structured sentences.
+They can express and communicate their views and opinions in a better manner.

 |Although the basic understanding of a foreign language remains the same as that of the B1 level, candidates in this CEFR level show better fluency and spontaneity.
-They can structure clear sentences on their own and communicate with native speakers easily.
+They can structure clear sentences independently and communicate with native speakers easily.
 Those at the B2 level can express their opinions with more convenience.

-|Proficient User||C1- Advanced||C1 CEFR level means candidates belong to an advanced level of proficiency in a foreign language.
+|C1 CEFR level means candidates belong to an advanced level of proficiency in a foreign language.
 The language fluency and vocabulary show a distinctive and remarkable development.
-Individuals in this level of CEFR can use the foreign language for academic and professional purposes.
-Those belonging to the C1 level can speak, read and write in a foreign language without any difficulty.|
+Individuals at this level of CEFR can easily and efficiently use the foreign language for academic and professional purposes.
+Those belonging to the C1 level can speak, read and write in a foreign language easily.

 |C2 is the highest level of proficiency in a language wherein a candidate can use a foreign language without any restrictions or difficulties.
 Those in this CEFR level can conveniently argue or present their opinion and can easily understand the nuances of a language.
 Candidates in this level become as fluent as a native speaker of the language in question.

 Typically, language requirements for admission in a foreign degree course or employment in a foreign country vary from one institution to another.
 It also varies from one country to another.

-To make this simpler, let’s suppose a European university requires a candidate to have at least a B1 CEFR level of proficiency for admission in a particular course.
+To make this simpler, let’s suppose a European university requires a candidate to have at least a B1 CEFR level of proficiency for admission to a particular course.

 Different Language Proficiency Tests

 Students seeking to study or work in foreign countries need to appear for foreign language proficiency tests compulsorily.
-Many international institutions require students to secure a minimum score in order to get admission.
+Many international institutions require students to secure a minimum score to get admission.

 TOEFL (Test of English as a Foreign Language) is a widely popular and accepted language proficiency test.
 It is accepted in almost all universities and colleges in the USA and Canada.
 This test is conducted by ETS (Educational Testing Service).

-This test consists of 4 sections Reading, Listening, Writing and Speaking.
-One can opt for this language test either online or through pen and paper.
-The registration fee for the internet-based test is $185, while that of the paper-based offline test is $180.
+This test consists of 4 sections: Reading, Listening, Writing and Speaking.
+Candidates can opt for this language test either online or through pen and paper.
+The registration fee for the TOEFL exam is INR 16,900.

 The internet-based test is the most popular and preferred mode of TOEFL.
 In the Reading section, students need to read 3-5 passages and answer 12-14 questions from each paragraph.

 The Listening section comes with 3-4 lectures with 6 questions each and 2-3 conversations with 5 questions each.
-For the Writing test, candidates have to write 2 essays within 50 minutes.
+For the Writing test, candidates must write 2 essays within 50 minutes.
 As for the Speaking section, one has to answer 4 questions within 17 minutes.

 Also Read: Countries Accepting TOEFL

-This 3-hour long test consists of 4 sections where one has to answer 20 question types.
-Like other English language tests, PTE Academic also consists of Reading, Listening, Speaking and Writing sections.
+The registration fee for PTE Academic is INR 13,700.
+This 3-hour long test consists of 4 sections where a candidate has to answer 20 question types.
+PTE Academic also consists of Reading, Listening, Speaking and Writing sections like other English language tests.
 The results are declared within 2 days and are valid for 2 years.

-Also Read: PTE to IELTS Conversion
+Also, Read PTE to IELTS Conversion

 Students aiming to pursue higher studies in France have to appear for French language tests.
 Here are some of the most renowned French language tests:

 The Diplôme d’études en langue française, or DELF is an important foreign language proficiency test.
-This test helps students to secure a job in France or admission to any of the French educational institutions.
-DELF comes with different levels, each designed for students with specific requirements and goals.
+This test helps students secure a job in France or admission to any French educational institution.

 TCF or Test de Connaissance du Français, another popular French language proficiency test, is conducted by the French Ministry of Education.
 Individuals can take this language assessment test for personal, professional or academic purposes.

 Germany is another preferred destination among students for international higher education due to lower costs and acclaimed institutions.
-TestDaF or DSH is a highly renowned German language test accepted in all universities across Germany.
+TestDaF, or DSH, is a highly renowned German language test accepted in all universities across Germany.

 TestDaF or DSH

 TestDaF is a standardised test for learners of the German language.
 The test is usually conducted in designated test centres around the country and lasts for around 3.5 hours.

-The test fee to register for TestDaF is €90.
+The test fee to register for TestDaF is INR 9,205.
 TestDaF includes 4 sections: Reading Comprehension, Listening Comprehension, Writing and Speaking.
-Each of these sections is graded in 5 points making the total score 20.
+Each of these sections is graded in 5 points, making the total score 20.

-Importance of a Language Proficiency Test
+Importance Of A Language Proficiency Test

 Language tests come with a specific framework that enables students to learn a foreign language as per their skill level.
 It tests the language skills that would be essential for living and studying in a foreign country.

-Receiving a useful and accurate indicator of one’s foreign language skills enables a candidate to understand where they stand in their journey toward learning a new language.
+Receiving a useful and accurate indicator of students’ foreign language skills enables a candidate to understand where they stand in their journey toward learning a new language.
 It helps them to figure out their weaknesses and drawbacks and provides them with an opportunity for improvement.

+Since the score secured on language proficiency tests is vital for studying or working in a foreign nation, a language test plays a crucial role in one’s career.
 CEFR is a highly essential framework for students seeking to migrate to European countries for higher education.
-Aspiring candidates should be aware of the CEFR levels and the corresponding scores required in language tests to reach the desired levels.
+Aspiring candidates should know the CEFR levels and the corresponding scores required in language tests to reach the desired levels.

 Frequently Asked Questions